 What is probate?

 A will tells you who should get what when someone dies.
 But to access the money left by the person who died or transfer possessions or property to the right people, you will usually need to apply for legal authority to do so.
-In England and Wales the proper name for this process is ‘applying for a Grant of Representation’ but it’s often just referred to as ‘getting probate’.
+In England, Wales and Northern Ireland the proper name for this process is ‘applying for a Grant of Representation’ but it’s often just referred to as ‘getting probate’.
+This is because there are several types of Grant of Representation for different situations and the most common one is Grant of Probate.
+In Scotland the process is called 'Confirmation'.

-The document itself acts as proof that you have authority to deal with everything owned by the person who died.
+The document you get acts as proof that you have legal authority to deal with everything owned by the person who died.
 Once you have it you can send it to all the organisations the deceased had assets with.
-They will then transfer the money or property to you so you can pay off any debts and distribute the rest to the people named in the will.
+They will then transfer the money or property to you so you can pay off any debts and distribute the rest to the people named in the will..

 Who applies for probate?

-If the person who died left a will then it will be the executors named in the will who apply for probate.
+If the person who died left a will then it will be the executors named in the will who apply for probate (or Confirmation in Scotland).

-If there’s no will at all then the next of kin can apply to be an administrator but there is an order of priority which dictates who can do this.
+If there’s no will at all relatives who are entitled to inherit can apply to be an administrator but there is an order of priority which dictates who can do this.
 In this situation, if your partner dies and you are unmarried or not in a civil partnership, you won’t normally be able to take on the administrator role.

-In Scotland if there are no named executors or they are unwilling to act, an executor dative is appointed.
+In Scotland if there are no named executors or there is no will, an executor dative is appointed.
 This will normally be the surviving spouse or civil partner.
 If not, another person entitled to inherit from the estate may be able to apply.

 When is probate needed?